wang-chen/SubT/README.md

 ## Usage Example
+You have to provide your result files.

-We provide results example files in folder 'results-example'.
+Result example files are provided in folder 'results-example'.

 For single sequence: